US gives protections to rare Midwest bird as prairie suffers

 Environmentalists had sought stronger federal protections for decades.
 They consider the species severely at risk due to oil and gas development, livestock grazing, farming and the building of roads and power lines.

+Republicans in Congress said greater protections weren’t needed and the government instead should rely on voluntary conservation efforts already in place.

 The Fish and Wildlife Service decision covers the grouse’s southern population in New Mexico and the southern reaches of the Texas Panhandle, where they are now considered endangered, and their northern range, where they received the less severe “threatened” status.
+The rule take effect in late January.

 Landowners and the oil and gas industry say they have had success with voluntary conservation programs aimed at protecting habitat and boosting the bird’s numbers.